elenacuoco/p4TSA/README.md

 # P4TSA (package for Time Series Analysis) #
 by Elena Cuoco (info@elenacuoco.com) https://www.elenacuoco.com

-This library is a 'spin-off' of Noise Analysis Package (NAP) written with Giancarlo Cella (giancarlo.cella@pi.infn.it)
+This library is a 'spin-off' of Noise Analysis Package (NAP) written together with Giancarlo Cella (giancarlo.cella@pi.infn.it)